arkusnow/DailyScrum/README.md

 3. **Problems** are challenges encountered during the progress from the previous work session.

-Soon, this band of misfits will make their way on the blog: [Agile 365 Development](https://www.arkuscloud.io).
+Soon, this band of misfits will make their way on the blog: [Scrum 365 Development](https://www.arkuscloud.io).

 ## The Project